 In 1948, he created 'Claudine au Pays des Contes' in Annette.
-A year later, he created several illustrated biographies for L'Explorateur and he started a collaboration with Heroïc Albums.
-For Heroïc, he took on 'Tommy Tuller again, and created new series like 'Jean des Flandres' and 'Aviorix'.
-He worked for the magazine until 1956, when he left the comics field.
-In 1969 and 1970, he had a brief reappearance with some new episodes of 'Aviorix' in the second run of Heroïc-Albums.
+A year later, he created several illustrated biographies for L'Explorateur and he started a collaboration with Fernand Cheneval's Heroïc Albums, for which he created series like 'Jean des Flandres' and 'Aviorix'.
+The veteran artist was a loyal contributor to the magazine until its demise in 1956, after which he retired from comics.
+Some of his earlier 'Aviorix' stories were reprinted in the second run of Héroïc in 1969 and 1970.